Learn how to defer capital gains tax strategically when selling a business in California.

 3. Diversify Reinvestments

-Once capital gains have been successfully deferred, the subsequent reinvestment of those proceeds is critical for long-term wealth growth and asset preservation.
+Step one is to defer capital gains successfully.
+Part of the strategy involves reinvesting those proceeds, which is crucial for long-term wealth growth and asset preservation.
 Allocating deferred funds into different market segments is prudent to mitigate risk.
 This diversification can include a mix of conservative bonds, growth-oriented stocks, tangible property, or other investment vehicles that align with your risk tolerance and financial goals.
-Considering the potential 1031 exchange benefits as part of your real estate tax deferral approach, especially for appreciating commercial or industrial sites, can be a strategic element of a diversified reinvestment plan focused on tangible assets.
+If the transaction involves the sale of real estate, consider the benefits of a 1031 exchange as part of a strategy to defer taxes.
+This is especially true when appreciating commercial or industrial properties.

 4. Track Economic Trends